-Two main types of hydrologic flow characterized the flood plain wetlands: (1) flood flow over open flood plains, and (2) precipitation combined with over bank flooding into topography.
-Field indicators for these two hydrology sources were assessed in the field for making jurisdictional decisions at various locations.
+Three main types of hydrologic flow characterized the flood plain wetlands: (1) flood flow over open flood plains, (2) precipitation combined with over bank flooding into topographic, and (3) groundwater discharge to seeps and springs.

+Field indicators for these three hydrology sources were assessed in the field for making jurisdictional decisions at various locations.
 Surface runoff and groundwater supplies water to riverbeds throughout most of the year and provides for a perennial source of water.
+These wetland vegetation units had positive indicators of all 3 parameters of a wetland and easily meet the wetland criteria.
+However, in those areas not directly influenced by perennial water, water received from storm events dominated the characteristics of the wetland type.
 During some storms, the amount of water throughout various parts of the flood plain increases dramatically.
 We estimated that the bank full and active flood plains geomorphic surface fill with water during storms that occur at intervals of less than 10 years.
 The remainder of the flood plain is estimated to flood at various stages depending upon the storm severity until in certain events all of the flood plain is full.
 In larger events, greater than 10 years, the WoUS and wetland primary hydrology indicators of drift and silt material is scattered across some or all of the flood plain.
 These indicators are not reliable for assessing jurisdictional wetland occurrence since they can be remnants of an infrequent but large event that scattered these indicators across most of the flood plain.
 Because of this issue, we relied on bed and bank features and geomorphic surfaces combined with certain vegetation units as field indicators for meeting regulatory criteria.

-Over bank flooding and local precipitation provides the hydrology for isolated paleo channels and other depressional sites in the flood plains.
+Over bank flooding, local precipitation, and occasional groundwater discharge provides the hydrology for wetlands within the paleo channels and other depressional sites in the flood plains.
 For those seasonally wet areas in the flood plain that have less than a 50 percent likelihood of having ponded or saturated soils in the upper part for at least 17 days (5 percent of the 345 to 360 day growing season in the coastal and foot hill regions) and do not meet the hydrology requirements for a jurisdictional wetlands (Section 404) were considered regulated because they met the definition of non-wetland WoUS with an ordinary high water mark.
 Most of the paleo channels located in the terrace geomorphic surface don't hold water for long periods of time.
 But some of the paleo channels are supplied water from tributaries entering the flood plain.
-These larger and slightly depressed zones are typically covered by Salix lasiolepis (Southern Arroyo Willow; vegetation type 7.6) vegetation type which can hold water for longer periods.
+These larger and slightly depressed zones are typically covered by Salix lasiolepis (Southern Arroyo Willow; vegetation type 7.6) vegetation type, which can hold water for longer periods.
 The soils in these depressional sites typically have higher silt content so consequently they can pond water for extended periods.
 These observations and the analysis of soil textures in CCA (Figure 3) support the Ratings assigned to several of the vegetation types associated with these flood plain settings.